qamro/learning-Pandas/README.md

-**Hands-on exercises and projects for learning data anlysis,
+**Hands-n exercises and projects for learning data anlysis,